BobbyBurt/microgames/README.md

 - [ ] setup timer to accept variable time
 - [ ] figure out how to make a game scene to extend
+- [ ] KilledByAPixel's NGio wrapper seems to sacrafice the ability to use the NG passport.
+Is there a way to get it running?
+Would it be better to use the official client library?

 <br />